Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A preservative with FDA warnings after causing central nervous system depression in nursing infants exposed through nipple cream.
-While topical absorption is limited, many pregnancy safe brands avoid it.
+A preservative with FDA warnings for nursing products due to potential central nervous system effects.
+While commonly used in cosmetics, many pregnancy safe brands avoid it.

 aluminum hydroxide